Are you an adviser? Go to Unbiased Pro

 Wine is quickly becoming a popular alternative investment.

-While wine is a relatively low-risk, slow-return investment, there are reasons for its growing popularity.
+While wine is a relatively slow-return investment, there are reasons for its growing popularity.

-The Knight Frank Luxury Investment Index, an index tracking the value of luxury assets, has revealed fine wine prices have soared 149% over the last 10 years, despite inflation and volatility of the stock markets and were the best-performing asset in the year to June 2021.
+The Knight Frank Luxury Investment Index, an index tracking the value of luxury assets, has revealed that fine wine prices have soared 146% over the last 10 years, despite inflation and volatility of the stock markets.

 What does an investment wine look like?

-Not every wine is investment quality, so recognising the signs of a good investment and a bad one will make all the difference.
+Not every wine is investment quality, so it's important to recognise the signs of a good investment and a bad one.

 ‘New world’ wines and ‘old world’ wines are often produced slightly differently.